Idearia/wp-tests/README.md

 }
 ```

-To èass arguments to phpunit, use the notation `composer run test -- arguments`.
+To pass arguments to phpunit, use the notation `composer run test -- arguments`.

 # To do